ghc/ghc/docs/users_guide/phases.rst

     Use ⟨cmd⟩ as the C pre-processor (with :ghc-flag:`-cpp` only).

+.. ghc-flag:: -pgmJSP ⟨cmd⟩
+    :shortdesc: Use ⟨cmd⟩ as the JavaScript C pre-processor (only for javascript-backend)
+    :type: dynamic
+    :category: phase-programs

+    Use ⟨cmd⟩ as the JavaScript C pre-processor (only for javascript-backend).

 .. ghc-flag:: -pgmc ⟨cmd⟩
     :shortdesc: Use ⟨cmd⟩ as the C compiler
     :type: dynamic